 One in four respondents admitted to overspending regularly and feeling nervous to even look at their bank accounts.
 And that is mainly because they hadn't kept track of their spending and were afraid of what they would see.
 As a result, they put off checking their accounts to just once a week or less.
-This cycle exacerbated their struggles with saving for the future.
-With the knowledge of how important saving is but struggling to actually save became a huge amount of stress.
+45% of millennials report feeling chronically stressed about money.

 According to recent studies, people save 50% more for retirement when they look at an aged picture of themselves.

 Based on the insights we got from our research, we put together several different ideas.
 For starters, we focused on getting millennials to talk to each other either in person or online about money.
 After getting feedback from our classmates and our friends we realized that although millennials wanted to learn more they didn't really want to talk about it with others.

 We wanted our users to feel healthy, happy, and confident about their relationship with money, and our app to be personal, intelligent, and friendly.

 We started our first prototype by SMS texting.
 We asked them to record that day's expenses for us.
 The next morning we messaged them with a summary of their expenses of the previous day.
 Additionally, we provoked them to ask us questions like "where's the nearest cheap coffee?" or "how did I do on my budget this month?".
 This made them feel comfortable to ask us questions.

 From the feedback that we received on our prototype, we learned that millennials liked the conversational UI.
 However, they needed something that was less text with more visuals.
 Guided responses instead of manual responses, and hacks to save money.